 Part 4- My Favourite Myofunctional Therapy exercises (so far) as a tongue tied singer.

-In our online sessions, we work gently and holistically — combining proven vocal technique, Buteyko breathing, and tongue-awareness exercises to help your voice rebalance and feel more effortless again.
-Every singer’s journey is unique, but you don’t have to figure it out alone.
+In our online sessions, we work holistically — combining proven vocal technique and Buteyko breathing, to help your voice build stability in a new way.

 Hi everyone!
 I’m Gemma Milburn- a contemporary vocal coach, Vocal Habilitation Professional, and someone who discovered her own tongue tie at 38.